Tuberculin Skin TestSkip to the navigation

 Three levels of risk have been defined:

-- High-risk group includes people who have HIV, those who have had close recent contact with a person who has an active TB infection, and those who have symptoms or a chest X-ray that shows TB.
-Other people at high risk for tuberculosis include those who take medicines that contain corticosteroids for a long time or people taking tumor necrosis factor-alpha antagonists (used to treat rheumatoid arthritis and Crohn's disease).
+- High-risk group.
+This includes people who have HIV, those who have had close recent contact with a person who has active TB, and those who have symptoms or a chest X-ray that shows TB.
+Other people at high risk for tuberculosis include those who take medicines that contain corticosteroids for a long time or people taking biologics (used to treat rheumatoid arthritis and Crohn's disease).

-- Low-risk group includes people who do not have any possible exposure to TB listed in the other risk groups.
+- Low-risk group.
+This includes people who do not have any possible exposure to TB listed in the other risk groups.

 A positive reaction usually remains visible for about 1 week.